doannamthai/Rush-Hour/README.md

 # Rush-Hour

+Main library for the GUI: pygame

-Find a way for red car to exist.
+Find a way for red car to exit.
 Red car can only move left, upward, downward and right.